Mebane, North Carolina: Airport

-Mebane is home to Hurdle Field, airport code 4W7.
+Mebane was home to Hurdle Field, airport code 4W7.

 Hurdle Field is no longer operational and is now a residential development.

 Education

-The Alamance County portion is served by the Alamance-Burlington School System (which was created by a merger between the Alamance County School System and the Burlington City School System in 1996), while the Orange County portion is served by Orange County Schools.
+The Alamance County portion is served by the Alamance-Burlington School System (which was created by a merger between the Alamance County School System and the Burlington City School System in 1996).
 The public schools serving Mebane residents within Alamance County include Eastern Alamance High School, Hawfields Middle School, Woodlawn Middle School, Audrey W. Garrett Elementary School, South Mebane Elementary School, and E. M. Yoder Elementary School; all part of the Alamance - Burlington School System (ABSS).

+The Orange County portion is served by the Orange County Schools school district.
 Mebane residents in the Orange County portion are zoned to Efland Cheeks Elementary School, Gravely Hill Middle School, Orange Middle School, Orange High School, and Cedar Ridge High School.

 There is one private school in Mebane, Bradford Academy, a classical Christian school started in 2008.

 Mebane is within 20 mi of several notable universities, including Duke University, UNC Chapel Hill, North Carolina Central University and Elon University.
 North Carolina State University & Saint Augustine's University are just over 40 mi away in Raleigh.

 Alamance Community College is a two-year college in Graham, 6 mi west of Mebane.